I want to start a new organization; do I have to register with the Office of Student Activities & Greek Life?

 5. I want to re-register a group that has become inactive, how do I do that?

-To regain active status after being considered inactive by the Office of Student Activities and First-Year Programs, the club or organization must go through the procedure of becoming active again.
+To regain active status after being considered inactive by the Office of Student Activities and Greek Life, the club or organization must go through the procedure of becoming active again.
 This process mimics the process for a new club or organization.

 6. How does my organization get free web space?

-Free Webspace is available to all clubs and organizations registered with the Office of Student Activities & First Year Programs.
+Free Webspace is available to all clubs and organizations registered with the Office of Student Activities & Greek Life.
 In order to attain your Webspace, you must first submit a Website Request Form.
 Please note that all clubs and organizations are responsible for managing their own website, including keeping the information on the website accurate and up to date.
 If you have any questions concerning how to use CMS, you can email mailto: firstname.lastname@example.org

 You must be a Student Senate Recognized club or organization in order to be eligible for an account number.
 If you need more information about your clubs account, please contact the College Life Office, 220 College Union Building or at (717)337-6921.

-Any other questions can be directed to the Office of Student Activities and First-Year Programs at (717)334-6304.
+Any other questions can be directed to the Office of Student Activities and Greek Life at (717)334-6304.